mhannum72/mylunch/README.md

 todo
 ====

+* Couple of things I'm deciding as a result of this demo: the way the scheme is set up, there's no easy way to determine if a given picture is published.
+  To get to that now, I would have to do a hit to mongo to get the meal number, and then another hit to mongo to look up that meal.
+I can resolve this by always having the requests for pictures include the meal number in the path.
+  Furthermore I can replace the mongo hit with a read of a simple file in the file system (xml or json maybe?) which contains the information that nginx needs to check permissioning information and render the picture.

+  What's more interesting about this approach is that it should give me a way to start shifting load from node to nginx: I might be able to handle a simple 'mealinfo' request without it making it to node.js at all..

 * The demo is going kindof well ..
 I need to parse out the userid.
 For a userid that requests his or her own picture this is always going to work.
   Otherwise, I have to get the picinfo.